SonarSoftwareInc/poller-v1/README.md

 **Ubuntu 18.04 is not recommended, but in case you've crossed the rubicon and you're committed, follow the instructions below to get the poller working.**

+Note: if you've already installed the newer flavour of these programs, you will need to remove them or start on a fresh image.

 Add the following lines to `/etc/apt/sources.list`

 `deb http://security.ubuntu.com/ubuntu xenial-security main universe`